SilkRose/Pony/stories/deternal/deternal.md

 ***

-Twilight and Pinkie laid in the bed together, huddled up together.
+Twilight and Pinkie lay in bed, huddled up together.

-Pinkie looks up at Twilight.
+Pinkie looked up at Twilight.
 "Do you think Applejack is going to die soon?"

 Twilight replied, "I don't know.
 Her body isn't in the best shape from all the work over the years on the farm."